-On Monday, shortly after lunch, a man in a white rented van ran down pedestrians, killing ten and injuring 14.
-Alek Minassian was arrested and charged with ten counts of first-degree murder and 13 counts of attempted murder.
+On Monday, shortly after lunch, a man in a white rented van ran down pedestrians, killing 10 and injuring 14.
+Alek Minassian was arrested and charged with 10 counts of first degree murder and 13 counts of attempted murder.

 The vast majority of resulting conspiracies haven’t been birthed out of the theorist spotting something odd or out of place in the information about the attack.
-Instead, several established conspiracy subcultures are twisting facts, distorting narratives, or just making things up to push their agendas.
+Instead, several established conspiracy subcultures are twisting facts, distorting narratives or just plain old making things up to push their agendas.

 In the minutes and hours following the attack, much of the alt-right and alt-lite crowd rushed to incorrectly claim this was the result of Islamist terrorism.
 A headline on InfoWars still says the attacker was “Islamic.”
 When that narrative was proven false, well, some in this sphere decided to simply continue on with it.

 One of the most popular Toronto van attack conspiracies pushing an anti-Islam agenda comes from Jihad Watch’s Robert Spencer.
 Spencer—an anti-Muslim activist with almost 100K Twitter followers—highlighted differences in a courtroom sketch of Minassian and a still of the alleged killer from a low-resolution video, implying the government may be covering up a jihad attack.

 Spencer argued one image shows Minassian with hair, while in the other he appears bald.
 Spencer lays down the usual “I’m just asking questions” line.
 These questions include “Was Minassian supplied a toupee in court today?
 And “Was he wearing a bald wig [the day of the attack?]”

 “Or are authorities once again not being honest with us?” he asks in his post.